-What Is A Pavé Engagement Ring?
+What Are Pavé Engagement Rings?

 Types of Pavé Settings

-The French pavé (also known as fishtail pavé) has a unique V-shaped groove cut into the band, making the diamonds visible from the side.
-This also gives the illusion of endless diamonds along the band.
+The French pavé (also known as fishtail pavé) has a unique V-shaped groove cut into the wedding band, making the small diamonds visible from the side.
+Pavé rings also gives the illusion of endless small diamonds traveling along the band.

 Are Pavé Settings More Expensive?

-Pros of a Pavé Setting
+Benefits of a Pavé Setting

-With all engagement rings, you should be cautious when wearing your ring to make sure you keep it in tip-top shape but know that some styles are more fragile than others.
-Also, because the diamonds are secured with these raised beads, the band will not be as smooth as a channel setting would be.
-If this is something you think will bother you, we recommend going with something like our Petite Windsor Ring that features channel-set accent diamonds.
+With all engagement rings, you should be cautious when wearing them to ensure you keep them in tip-top shape.
+However, some engagement ring styles are more fragile than others.
+Also, because the pavé diamond accents are secured with these raised beads, the band will not be as smooth as a channel setting would be.
+If this is something you think will bother you, we recommend going with an engagement ring like our Petite Windsor Ring, which features channel-set accent diamonds.

-Celebrities with Pavé Settings
+Celebrities with Pavé Engagement Rings